jasminajovanovic/IMR/README.md

 *The counties with the highest IMRs are in the southern and eastern United States.
 *The factors with the strongest correlations with IMR are x, y, and z.

+## Suggestions for Further Study

+*Examine racial differences in terms of rates of public versus private health insurance